 The problem with the legend theory is the discoveries of modern archaeology.
 It has been conclusively shown that the four biographies of Christ were written within the lifetime of contemporaries of Christ. . . .
 For a mere legend about Christ, in the form of the Gospel, to have gained the circulation and to have had the impact it had, without one shred of basis in fact, is incredible.
 For this to have happened would be as fantastic as for someone in our own time to write a biography of the late Franklin Delano Roosevelt and in it say he claimed to be God . . . and to have risen from the dead.
 Such a story is so wild it would never get off the ground because there are still too many people around who knew Roosevelt.
 The legend theory does not hold water in the light of the early date of the Gospel manuscripts.

-[For a more thorough discussion of the reliability of the Gospel writings, see our article entitled “Is The Bible Reliable?”]
+[For a more thorough discussion of the reliability of the Gospel writings, click on “Is The Bible Reliable?”]

 So, which scriptures indicate that early Christians believed that Jesus Christ was – and is – divine?
 Matthew 16:15-16 is perhaps the most famous scripture in this regard.
 In response to Jesus Christ’s question, “Who do you say that I am?” the apostle Peter answers, “You are the Christ, the Son of the living God.”
 Not only did Jesus not rebuke Peter for his answer, but Jesus commended him.